 “a highly regarded attorney . . . a man of letters with noble values and an abiding love of America and its promise” Michael Miller, New York Law Journal (June 19, 2014)

 In 2015, Dan gave a keynote address on “Creative Lawyering” – one of his signature topics – to the Federation of Defense and Corporate Counsel.
 In 2012, the New York Court of Appeals invited Dan to deliver a public lecture at the Court on “Shakespeare and the Law.”
 In 2002, Dan received the Prix du Palais Littéraire from the Law & Literature Society of France.
 At the award ceremony in May 2002 in the Palais de Justice in Paris, Dan delivered an address in French on “Balzac and the Law After 9/11: A New York Lawyer’s View.”
+In 1997, Dan gave a lecture to the Paris Ordre Des Avocats on Shakespeare and the Law.

 - Successfully represented a prominent sculptor (Winston Chruchill’s grandaughter) who sued because a number of her original sculptures were broken while in the care and custody of defendants.
 After discovery and mediation, the matter settled favorably.
 Sandys v.
 Inson Dubois Wood LLC (Sup Ct.
 N.Y.
 Co.
 2017).